-Boris Johnson’s draft Supplementary Planning Guidance (SPG) for housing in London has gone down well with the British Property Federation (BPF) for its reiteration of the role that the build-to-rent sector can play in delivering new homes.
+Boris Johnson’s draught Supplementary Planning Guidance (SPG) for housing in London has gone down well with the British Property Federation (BPF) for its reiteration of the role that the build-to-rent sector can play in delivering new homes.

 The BPF has welcomed the focus on how this might affect local authorities, and in particular the suggestion that a covenant can be used to secure developments as rented for a defined period, and to take account of the different viability of the sector in public land deals and s106 negotiations.

 The BPF was pleased to see a suggestion in the guidance that local authorities should consider clawback agreements that provide the contribution amount on the level of affordable housing that would have been viable on the scheme if it were for traditional market sale in order to protect their positions should the owner seek to sell the units rather than rent them.

 The BPF said it also supports developers and boroughs considering including discounted market rent (intermediate rent) as the affordable offer.

 “boiler-oil-service” is the sc name for this section.

 Build-to-rent can help increase both the number and the quality of London’s rental stock, and the Mayor is leading the charge in recognising this.
 “We applaud the Mayor for considering the implications for local authorities and the evolving sector of meeting his build-to-rent target,” said Ian Fletcher, director of policy (real estate) at BPF.